 This is where long-term results come from.
 Once acute pain is under control, we focus on rebuilding the stability and movement patterns that will protect your spine going forward.

 Our Functional Movement Program isn’t a generic handout of stretches.
-It’s specific to your deficits and goals.
-We might focus on core stability, hip mobility, postural endurance, or all of the above depending on what the assessment reveals.
+It’s specific to your deficits and goals – whether that’s core stability, hip mobility, postural endurance, or all of the above.
+The assessment determines the program.

-Patients who commit to this phase of care tend to have far better outcomes than those who stop treatment once the pain decreases.
+Patients who commit to this phase of care have far better long-term outcomes than those who stop once the pain decreases.
 The disc may feel better, but without addressing the underlying dysfunction, recurrence rates are high.

 What to Realistically Expect

-Timeframe: Most disc problems improve significantly within 6-12 weeks of consistent conservative care.
-Some people feel better much faster.
-Others take longer, particularly if the herniation is large or there’s significant nerve involvement.
+Timeframe: Most disc problems improve significantly with consistent conservative care.
+Some patients feel better quickly.
+Others take longer, particularly when the herniation is large or there’s significant nerve involvement.
+The evaluation gives us a clearer picture of what your timeline looks like.

-What helps: Patients who follow their home exercise program, make recommended ergonomic changes, and stay consistent with treatment tend to do best.
-Those who only show up when they’re hurting and ignore the rehab component typically get limited results.
+What helps: Patients who follow their home exercise program, make recommended ergonomic changes, and stay consistent with treatment get the best outcomes.
+The rehab component isn’t optional if you want lasting results.

-What we can’t promise: We don’t guarantee outcomes or specific timelines.
-Anyone who does is being dishonest with you.
-What we can promise is a thorough evaluation, an evidence-based treatment approach, and honest communication about your progress.
+What we can’t promise: We don’t guarantee specific outcomes for any individual patient.
+What we do deliver is a thorough evaluation, an evidence-based treatment approach, clinical-grade technology, and honest communication about your progress every step of the way.

 When Surgery Becomes the Conversation

-Conservative care should be the first approach for most disc problems, and the research supports this.
-But there are situations where surgery may be appropriate:
+Conservative care is the right first approach for most disc problems, and the research supports this clearly.
+But there are situations where surgery is the appropriate next step.

-Symptoms that haven’t improved after 6-12 weeks of quality conservative treatment.
-Progressive neurological deficits (increasing weakness, worsening numbness).
-Functional limitations that significantly impact quality of life despite treatment.
+Symptoms that haven’t improved after a quality course of conservative treatment.
+Progressive neurological deficits like increasing weakness or worsening numbness.
+Functional limitations that significantly impact quality of life despite consistent care.

-If we’re not seeing the improvement we expect, we’ll tell you.
-Our practice maintains relationships with orthopedic surgeons and neurosurgeons in the Indian Trail and Charlotte area, and we’re happy to coordinate referrals when indicated.
+If we’re not seeing the progress we expect, we’ll tell you directly.
+Our practice maintains relationships with orthopedic surgeons and neurosurgeons in the Indian Trail and Charlotte area, and we coordinate referrals when that’s the right call.

-That said, surgery should be a last resort for most disc problems.
-The research consistently shows that patients who exhaust conservative options first tend to have better surgical outcomes than those who rush to the operating room.
+That said, patients who exhaust conservative options first consistently show better surgical outcomes than those who go straight to the operating room.
+Doing this the right way matters.

 Frequently Asked Questions

 Is it safe to exercise with a disc problem?
 The right exercise is actually beneficial.
-The wrong exercise can make things worse.
-Avoid anything that increases your symptoms, particularly heavy lifting, deep forward bending, or high-impact activities, until you’ve been evaluated and cleared for specific movements.
+The wrong exercise makes things worse.
+Avoid anything that increases your symptoms – particularly heavy lifting, deep forward bending, or high-impact activities – until you’ve been evaluated and cleared for specific movements.

 If you’re dealing with back pain, leg pain, or other symptoms that might be related to a disc problem, we’re here to help.
 Schedule an appointment at our Indian Trail office or call (704) 821-3222 to get started.